 Around ten months ago I wrote a piece on the case for a dividend cut at Anheuser-Busch InBev (BUD).
-Well, it turns out that the company has gone and done just that.
-The beer giant announced that it was slashing its dividend in half after reporting 3Q18 results.
+Well, it turns out that the company has gone and done just that, with the beer giant announcing that it was slashing its dividend in half after reporting Q3 2018 results.
 From now on, the annual pay-out will clock in at €1.80 per share instead of the €3.60 it was in FY17.
 The market reacted rather poorly to the news, with the shares losing around 9% of their value in the immediate aftermath.
-Since its peak two years ago, the stock is down just over 40%.
+The stock is now down just over 40% since its peak two years ago.

 Next year, analysts think Anheuser-Busch will earn around $4.75 per share in net income.
 That puts the stock at under 16x forward earnings.
-The company’s revenue is actually growing at a decent enough clip – beer volume and revenue per unit volume were both up in the last quarter.
-My guess is that this is the best time to invest in the stock for years; a point where realistic expectations regarding long-term returns edge close to double digits.
+The company’s revenue is actually growing at a decent clip too.
+Beer volume and revenue per unit of volume were both up last quarter.
+My guess is that this is the best time to invest in the stock for years.
+Indeed, it is a point where realistic expectations regarding long-term returns edge close to double-digits.

 If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!